Abel-Fessha96/Getting-Started-/README.md

-# Getting-Started-
+# This is demo on how to upload file on Github.
-This porject is a demo contain image
+it has HTML,CSS and an image.